-Designed to rival Hagia Sophia in Constantinople, Kiev’s Saint-Sophia Cathedral symbolizes the ‘new Constantinople’, capital of the Christian principality of Kiev, which was created in the 11th century in a region evangelized after the baptism of St Vladimir in 988.
-The spiritual and intellectual influence of Kiev-Pechersk Lavra contributed to the spread of Orthodox thought and the Orthodox faith in the Russian world from the 17th to the 19th century.
+Designed to rival Hagia Sophia in Constantinople, Kyiv’s Saint-Sophia Cathedral symbolizes the ‘new Constantinople’, capital of the Christian principality of Kyiv, which was created in the 11th century in a region evangelized after the baptism of St Vladimir in 988.
+The spiritual and intellectual influence of Kyiv-Pechersk Lavra contributed to the spread of Orthodox thought and the Orthodox faith in the Russian world from the 17th to the 19th century.

-There are two separate complexes.
-The first is the Saint-Sophia Cathedral and a set of related, previously monastic buildings.
-It is now mostly used as a museum with several exhibition buildings.
-The second is the monastic complex of Kiev-Pechersk Lavra with the Church of the Saviour at Berestovo.
-This is a monastery even today and occupies a large area on the west bank of the Dnieper River.
-I arrived here in 2018 and visited both complexes.
-The exterior and interior of both complexes are extremely fascinating.
+There are many religious monuments in Kyiv, of which two separate complexes are on the Heritage List.
+The first complex includes the Saint-Sophia Cathedral and several former monastic buildings.
+This complex now serves mostly as a museum and also hosts several galleries.
+The second complex is the monastic complex of Kyiv-Pechersk Lavra with the Church of the Saviour at Berestovo.
+This is a monastery even today.
+It occupies a large area on the west bank of the Dnieper/Dnipro River.

 Pechera means cave, and visitors are allowed into the 1,000-years old cave-like catacombs where monks use/used to pray and even hide in times of unrest.